Managing editor (paid) Apply

 Photojournalists (part time) (unpaid) Apply

 Part-time photojournalists are held to the same standard of quality as full-time photojournalists.
 They attend weekly photo desk meetings and collaborate with all sections to produce innovative and illustrative photos.
-This position requires a large amount of independence and responsibility; part-time photographers typically cover 1 to 3 photo assignments a week and often have to contact story subjects or attend interviews with reporters.
-They regularly contribute content for Photo of the Day.
+This position requires a large amount of independence and responsibility; part-time photographers typically cover 2 to 3 photo assignments a week and often have to contact story subjects or attend interviews with reporters.

 Multimedia producer (paid) Apply

 The multimedia producer collaborates with section desks to create engaging multimedia shows with relevant sources.
-This producer works with digital SLRs and assists the multimedia editor with post production.
-They focus on long-term projects projects and b-weekly news packages, but may also produce shorter packages.
+This producer works with digital SLRs and assists the multimedia editor with post-production.
+They focus on long-term projects and bi-weekly news packages but may also produce shorter packages.
 This individual shows initiative, visual enterprise and focuses on documentary-style content.

 Multimedia news reporters are responsible for producing one news package each week and attending weekly budget meetings.
-These reporters develop sources, research and pitch stories ideas, and move forward once topics are approved by news editors.
+These reporters develop sources, research and pitch story ideas, and move forward once topics are approved by the multimedia director.
 Multimedia news reporters receive guidance from the news desk and the multimedia director.
 News packages run between 1:30 and 2:00 minutes in length and include a minimum of three on-camera interviews.
 This reporter also works with the photo department to produce audio slideshows in exchange for video or other special projects.

 STATE PRESS MAGAZINE